How can Covid impact your life insurance?

 Maintaining a safety net

 Insurance can offer a safety net for whatever life throws at you.
-Amid the ongoing uncertainty of the Covid crisis, it’s always worth checking your policy documents and catching up with your insurer to learn more about exactly what is and isn’t covered by your family’s policies.
+With the ongoing uncertainty of the Covid crisis, it’s always worth checking your policy documents and catching up with your insurer to learn more about exactly what is and isn’t covered by your family’s policies.

 Just get in touch if you hold a policy with LV= and want to know more, our team are more than happy to help.